Energy-Weighted Flow Matching: Unlocking Continuous Normalizing Flows for Efficient and Scalable Boltzmann Sampling: The Energy-Weighted Flow Matching Framework

 Since our model $q_\theta$ is trained to approximate $\mu_{\text{target}}$, this motivates our iterative strategy of using the current model as the proposal for the next training step.
 As training progresses, $q_\theta$ becomes a progressively better approximation of the target, leading to lower-variance gradient estimates and more stable training. \Cref{fig:iewfm_algorithm} illustrates this iterative refinement process.
 Note that our approach continually refines a single model throughout the iterative training process, rather than training separate models at each iteration.

-\paragraph{Amortized training with a sample buffer.} Since evaluating the proposal density $q_\theta(x)$ requires solving the reverse-time ODE of the CNF and computing the log-likelihood via \cref{eq:fm_log_likelihood}, which is computationally expensive, we amortize these costs using a sample buffer.
+\paragraph{Amortized training with a sample buffer.} Since evaluating the proposal density $q_\theta(x)$ requires solving the reverse-time ODE of the CNF and computing the log-likelihood via the Instantaneous Change of Variables Formula \citep{chen2018neural}, which is computationally expensive, we amortize these costs using a sample buffer.
 We periodically generate samples, pre-compute their log-densities and energies, and reuse them across multiple training steps.
 This buffering strategy, which has been similarly employed in related work \citep{midgley2022flow, akhound2024iterated}, preserves the adaptive proposal benefits while improving efficiency.
 The complete iEWFM algorithm incorporating this buffering approach is presented in \cref{alg:i_ewfm_simple}, with full implementation details provided in \cref{alg:i_ewfm_detailed} in the appendix.